13 thrilling outdoor water parks where you can beat the summer heat

 Aquazoid Amped is an 864-foot fully enclosed slide featuring special effects, sudden splashes, and pulse-pounding music (Photo: Water Country USA)

-Virginia’s largest family outdoor water park, Water Country USA, features state-of-the-art rides and attractions with a retro surf theme.
-The Cutback Water Coaster thrill slide, one of the park’s more popular slides, combines a water jet propulsion system with a saucer feature to create a steep, smooth ride more than 800 feet long.
+Virginia’s largest family outdoor water park, Water Country USA features state-of-the-art rides and attractions with a retro surf theme.
+Fully enclosed slide Aquazoid Amped features special effects, sudden splashes, and pulse-pounding music, while Riptide Race is a 520-foot, side-by-side, two-person racing experience through twist and tunnels.
+Another popular attraction is Cutback Water Coaster, which combines a water jet propulsion system with a saucer feature to create a steep, smooth ride more than 800 feet long.

 12. Cedar Point Shores Waterpark